thomascpowell/BoxStore/README.md

     description, and return policy."

     - Is brand just the name? or do we actually need a new field for this
-    - Return policy can be a manually updated field (not in constructor) with default at 30 days or something
+    - (Added) Return policy can be a manually updated field (not in constructor) with default at 30 days or something
     - Should we generate a description using the atributes we already have or do we need a new field